jmlivingston/spanish-vocab/README.md

+TODO

+- handle review ids when removed and if only one
+- pwa
+- cleanup ui. make buttons bigger for modal?

 ---

 name: Vercel KV for Redis Next.js Starter
 slug: kv-redis-starter
 description: Simple Next.js template that uses Vercel KV for Redis to track pageviews.